celarye/internship-tool/db-schema.md

   - By admins.
 - Asigning approved internship proposals to students.
   - By company employees and admins.
+- Add CVs to students.
+  - By students.
 - Adding internship evaluations.
   - By teachers and company employees.